MicrosoftDocs/windows-powershell-docs/docset/windows/storage/new-storagepool.md

 ```

 ### -ResiliencySettingNameDefault
-Specifies the default resiliency setting name for virtual disks created in this pool.
+Specifies the default resiliency setting (also known as storage layout) to use for virtual disks the created in the specified storage pool.
+The supported resiliency settings vary by storage subsystem.
+Acceptable values for the Windows Storage subsystem are Mirror, Parity, and Simple.

 ```yaml
 Type: String